Who We Support

 In 2019, our Club made a large financial commitment to help in the restoration of Philips House, part of North York General Hospital and a home for people suffering with depression.
 Maddie’s Garden, which surrounds the home was named after Madison Colter, a North York resident, who suffered from depression through her teen years and eventually took her own life.
 It was inspired and funded by Maddie's Project.
 This Garden is a healing respite for teens suffering with mental health.
 For more details about our efforts to support click here.

 The Rotary Club of North York has hosted the local Terry Fox Run in downtown North York since we organized the first one back in 2005.
-Initiated by our former President Paul Cairns, whose wife passed away from cancer, we have been organizing it annually and have raised $290,000 for cancer research.
+Initiated by our former President Paul Cairns, whose wife passed away from cancer, we have been organizing it annually and have raised over $300,000 for cancer research.
 Our annual efforts have been led for many years by Stan Rapkin, a longtime member of our club.
 We encourage local enthusiasts to join us for the run or to help with one of the many volunteer opportunities.

 The NYWS assists women and children who have been the victims of domestic and spousal abuse.
 In 2019, a new shelter was built to help the growing need for more rooms.
 The Rotary Club of North York was one of the first organizations to provide financial assistance to help build a first class facility.
 We continue to be involved where we can to assist those who need a safe place to reside over a short term.